tomfaulhaber/lein-autodoc/README.md

-# An Autodoc plugin for Clojure
+# An Autodoc plugin for Leiningen

 This plugin allows you to use Leiningen to create documentation for your project using the Autodoc tool,